-Located in Aldershot, Hampshire - Waterways Holidays is an online boating holiday specialist offering live availability and booking on over 1600 boats from more than 60 locations across the England, Wales, Scotland and France.
+Located in Aldershot, Hampshire - Waterways Holidays is an online boating holiday specialist offering live availability and booking on over 1600 boats from more than 60 locations across the England, Wales, Scotland, France, Portugal and Holland.
 Boating holidays are available for self drive hire on a wide choice of narrowboats on the canals and Rivers Thames and Severn, cruisers on the Norfolk Broads and River Thames and both traditional and modern sailing yachts on the Norfolk Broads.
-On the French canals we can offer modern style peniches, cruisers and narrowboats cruising on the waterways of the Burgundy region and the Canal du Midi.
+On the French canals we can offer modern style peniches, cruisers and narrowboats cruising across a wide selection of French Waterways.

 Established in 2001, our booking team are all experienced boaters and can offer independent expert telephone advice as well as help you find the right boating holiday to suit your requirements.
 We work directly in close partnership with every boatyard featured and take bookings on behalf of the owner of your selected boat.
 Your holiday contract is always direct with the owner/operator of your boat at the direct booking price.

-River navigations include the River Wey and River Thames in the South of England, the mighty River Severn passing through Worcester down to Tewskesbury on the River Avon and the River Ouse through the city of York.
+River navigations include the River Wey and River Thames in the South of England and the mighty River Severn passing through Worcester down to Tewskesbury on the River Avon.

 To the east of England we have the rivers and waterways around Cambridge and Ely to discover and the Northern and Southern Broads.

-If you fancy cruising for a short break and visiting one of our cities by boat, there is variety of weekend or midweek breaks available for London, Bath, Reading, Birmingham, Milton Keynes, Stratford upon Avon, Guildford, Warwick, Worcester, Chester, Edinburgh or Glasgow, Norwich and York.
+If you fancy cruising for a short break and visiting one of our cities by boat, there is variety of weekend or midweek breaks available for London, Bath, Reading, Birmingham, Milton Keynes, Stratford upon Avon, Guildford, Warwick, Worcester, Chester, Edinburgh or Glasgow and Norwich.

 For the latest news and information why not visit our Waterways Holidays Blog which has more detailed information about holiday inspirations, boating with special needs and special offers.
 You can also follow Waterways Holidays on Twitter.